Core entropy of quadratic polymonials: Topological Surgery on dyadic Hubbard trees

 There is a branch $p_c^{-1}\colon[\beta,\alpha]\to[\beta,-\alpha]$; let $[\beta,y''']$ be the image of $[\beta,y]$ under the $k-k'$-th iterate of this branch.
 Observe that $[y''',\beta]\subsetneq[y'',\beta]$ because otherwise $p_c^{\circ (k-k')}$ restricted to $[\beta,y'']$ would have degree $1$.
 Pulling back $k'$ times we obtain an interval $[z',y']\subset[z',x]$ so that $p_c^{\circ k'}\colon [z',y']\to[\beta,y''']$ and $p_c^{\circ k}\colon[z',y']\to[\beta,y]$ are homeomorphisms, as claimed. \end{proof}

-\begin{proposition}[Injection Between Precritical Points] Let $c\lhd c'$ be two dyadic parameters.
-There exists a generation-preserving injection $B$ from the set of precritical points in $[c,-\alpha]$ of $p_c$ to the set of precritical points in $[c',-\alpha]$ of $p_{c'}$.
-Moreover, $B$ could be taken to satisfy the following properties (A)--(C).
-Suppose $\zeta\in [c,-\alpha]$ is a precritical point.
+\begin{proposition}[Injection Between Precritical Points] \lineclear Given two dyadic parameters $c\lhd c'$, there exists a generation-preserving injection $B$ from the set of precritical points in $[c,-\alpha]$ of $p_c$ to the set of precritical points in $[c',-\alpha]$ of $p_{c'}$.
+Moreover, $B$ can be taken to satisfy the following properties (A)--(C) for every precritical point $\zeta\in [c,-\alpha]$.

 \begin{itemize} \item[(A)] For $k\ge 0$ we have $p_c^{\circ k}(\zeta)\in [c,-\alpha]$ if and only if $p_{c'}^{\circ k}(B(\zeta))\in [c',-\alpha]$.
 Moreover, if $p_c^{\circ k}(\zeta)\in [c,-\alpha]$, then